-Trial is usually a last resort for divorcing couples.
+A trial is usually a last resort for divorcing couples.
 Most people do not want to have their dirty laundry aired in a courtroom or to let an impersonal judge make major life decisions about their finances and child custody.

 Therefore, it is common for the ex-couple’s attorneys to try to hammer out a settlement in the hallway right outside the courtroom in the minutes leading up to the trial.
 If that does not work, negotiations often will continue out in the halls during court recesses while the trial is ongoing.

-Many ex-couples who have been an at impasse for months find themselves willing to bend on some of their demands when they get to the courthouse.
+Many ex-couples who have been at an impasse for months find themselves willing to bend on some of their demands when they get to the courthouse.
 The urgency and high stakes of an imminent trial — where anything can happen — are frequently enough to ease negotiations so that a courtroom showdown can be avoided.

 2. Opening statements

 During opening statements, each party’s attorneys introduce their arguments, their evidence, and what they hope the judge will decide.
 The attorneys for the party who filed for divorce first (the plaintiff) speak first.
 Common issues in divorce cases include:

 Note that juries are not allowed in divorce cases.
 The judge is the only one who makes the final determination based on the evidence.